ahmedben0/tweetoscope/src/readme.txt

+it is recommended to use cmake !

 TO COMPILE THE .cpp FILES:
 	you should be in the src directory and then run : (for example)

-src$	g++ -o cpp/tweet-generator -O3 -Wall -std=c++17 `pkg-config --libs --cflags gaml cppkafka rdkafka` -lpthread cpp/tweet-generator.cpp
+src$	g++ -o cpp/tweet-generator.o -O3 -Wall -std=c++17 `pkg-config --libs --cflags gaml spdlog cppkafka rdkafka` -lpthread cpp/tweet-generator.cpp

 THE FILES NEEDED AS CONFIG FILES FOR THE EXECUTABLES ARE IN THE DIRECTORY : configs